What is the threat of an EMP?

 Direct Energy Weapons (DEW) and Security

 Highly effective non-nuclear EMP technologies are progressively being developed worldwide.
-These technologies are classified as “Direct Energy Weapons” and are currently being used by U.S. armed forces, state and local police departments.
+These technologies are categorized as “Direct Energy Weapons” and are currently being used by U.S. armed forces, state and local police departments.
 Direct energy weapons travel to the target at the speed of light much like that of a conventional EMP, and are capable of graduated effects on electronics ranging from disrupting operation, to permanent damage or complete destruction.

 A prime example of this technology is the arc discharge EMP generator.
 These devices use high voltage and massive energy storage of capacitors which is released across a thin under rated conductor to a low impedance load or short circuit.
 The wire acts like a fuse opening at the peak of the high current discharge of the capacitor resulting in a massive release of broadband electromag